This lets you know right away that the rest of the email is not about your Pushcart nomination.

-After the obligatory “Dear Author/Writer/Word Processing Chimpanzee,” the very first word of the first sentence should be “unfortunately.”
-This saves writers from having to scan the rest of text for the word.
-It also means that if the writer’s e-mail service shows body text previews, the writer doesn’t even have to open the email to know s/he’s been slush-piled.
+After the salutation, the very first word of the first sentence should be “unfortunately.”
+This saves writers from having to scan the rest of the text for the word.
+It also means that if the writer’s e-mail service shows body text previews, the writer doesn’t even have to open the email to know they’ve been slush-piled.
 I still recommend reading the actual rejections just in case there are specific comments or requests for more work.

 Since many of you visit this blog looking for bits and pieces about the MFA process and the nuts and bolts of trying to get pieces published, I thought I’d share the secret hierarchy of rejection letters.